isabella232/aetmodel/ThreatModel.md

 		                                    "type": "integer",
 		                                    "default": 28

+## Next steps
+  1. **[Developers]** Review threats, describe additional developer mitigations - potential or in place.
+  *  **[Developers]** Review threat prioritization; re-assign priority level where relevant.
+  * **[Security researchers]** Complete threat trees with additional threat vectors.
+  * **[Security researchers]** Review code to check if developer mitigations are in place.
+  * **[Security researchers]** Review code to identify potential security vulnerabilities in the implementation.
+  * **[Security researchers]** penetration testing of an arbitrary Aeternity node;
+  * **[Security researchers]** penetration testing of Aeternity trusted nodes;
+  * **[Contributors]**  The threat model continuously evolves together with the feature and the security landscape.
+Therefore, this document must be periodically revised and updated.

 ## Conclusions
+This document describes a snapshot of the threat model for the Aeterinity blockchain, following the STRIDE threat modelling approach.
+To the best of our knowledge, this is a first publicly available systematic threat model of a blockchain project.
+We have described threat trees in 6 categories: spoofing, tampering, repudiation, information dsiclosure, denial of service and elevation of privilegec
+We detailed the high-level threat trees in tables.
+Along with a threat identifier, each table entry contains an explanation and (where applicable) developer mitigation, operational mitigation, notes, actions and priority.
+Threat descriptions shall be updated with further details once the Aeterity codebase stabilizes and threats are better understood.
+Threat priority should be periodically revised if new (and potentially unforeseen) usage models emerge.
+We encourage collaborators to contribute and improve this threat model.

 ### Threats to be mitigated
 To be completed after a review of how the threats are addressed in the codebase.